Ukraine tensions push yields on safe-haven Bunds to record lows

 Italy's economy unexpectedly shrank by 0.2 percent in the second quarter from the first three months of the year, taking it into its third recession since 2008.

-Italy, along with Spain, teetered on the edge of disaster when the euro zone debt crisis reached its nadir in 2011 and 2012.
-Now it badly needs growth to help lighten one of the world's biggest debt burdens, currently at more than 2 trillion euros.
-Spain's economy, by contrast, grew 0.6 percent in the second quarter, its fastest pace since 2007.
+Italy, which with Spain was at the fore when the euro zone debt crisis peaked in 2011 and 2012, badly needs growth to help cap one of the world's biggest debt burdens, now standing at over 2 trillion euros.
+The two periphery countries' fortunes appear to be diverging, after Spain's economy grew 0.6 percent in the second quarter, its fastest pace since 2007.

-The West's sanctions against Russia may also weigh on Europe.
-Finland's prime minister said on Wednesday the country might fall back into economic trouble because of the sanctions.
+The West's sanctions on Russia could also act as a drag on Europe through the trade channel.
+Finland's prime minister said on Wednesday it could potentially go back into economic crisis due to the indirect impact of the sanctions.

-The poor economic data, coupled with a general preference for higher-rated assets worldwide, pushed peripheral debt yields higher.
+The poor economic data, coupled with a general preference for higher-rated assets worldwide due to the tensions in Ukraine, pushed peripheral debt yields higher.

-Italian 10-year bond yields rose 6 basis points to 2.82 percent.
-Spanish yields rose 3 basis points to 2.59 percent.
+Italian 10-year bond yields rose 6 basis points to 2.82 percent, while Spanish yields rose 4 basis points to 2.60 percent.